set_color - set the terminal color

 Description

 set_color is used to control the color and styling of text in the terminal.
 VALUE describes that styling.
 VALUE can be a reserved color name like red or an RGB color value given as 3 or 6 hexadecimal digits (“F27” or “FF2277”).
-A special keyword normal resets text formatting to terminal defaults.
+A special keyword normal resets text formatting to terminal defaults, however it is not recommended and the --reset option is preferred as it is less confusing and more future-proof.

 Valid colors include: